AY2324S2-CS2113-W14-1/tp/docs/UserGuide.md

 - Delete certain exercise entry: deleteExercise INDEX
 - Clear all entries: clear
 - Exit the app: exit

+### 1.1.2 Viewing all pre-defined meals:** `allMeals`
+Shows a list of all pre-defined meals.
+These meals will have their nutritional content defined per serving size and can be inputted immediately.
+**Format**: allMeals

+### 1.1.3 Viewing all pre-defined drinks:** `allDrinks`
+Shows a list of all pre-defined drinks.
+These drinks will have their nutritional content defined per 100ml and can be inputted immediately.
+**Format**: allDrinks

+### 1.1.3 Viewing all pre-defined exercises:** `allExercises`
+Shows a list of all pre-defined exercises.
+These exercises will have the number of calories burnt for a high/medium/low intensity workout defined per minute and can be inputted immediately.
+**Format**: allExercises

 ### 1.2 For user to add data
 ### 1.2.1 Add a meal eaten: `eat`